rusinikita/blog/content/post/review-geekdocks/index.md

 ## Conclusion

 This theme has more useful features out of the box than Confluence.
-These features can improve communication efficiency when compared to Google Docs, Confluence, and Miro.
+These features can improve communication efficiency compared to Google Docs, Confluence, and Miro.

 It can be used for pages about a product and its technical realization.

 By using this theme, you can enjoy all the [benefits of static sites]({{< ref "/post/static-sites-better" >}}).
-If you need guidance on how to use it comfortably and set it up easily, feel free to contact me.
+If you need guidance on using it comfortably and setting it up easily, feel free to contact me.
 I'll be happy to help you out.